 However, over the last decade, there’s been an increased number of patients choosing to go for breast reconstruction surgery.

-Reason being, there're more Singaporean women being diagnosed with breast cancer, and most of them lead a long healthy life after a mastectomy.
+This is because there are more Singaporean women being diagnosed with breast cancer, and most of them lead a long, healthy life after a mastectomy.

-In this post, I will address the most important things you need to know about breast reconstruction.
+In this post, I will address some important things you need to know before making a decision on breast reconstruction.